 To the north of the historic center is Mérida’s most prestigious avenue, Paseo de Montejo – yet another place named after the region’s conquerors.
-It was here that many wealthy businessmen who’d gotten rich in the henequen trade built their opulent homes.
+It was here that many wealthy businessmen who’d gotten rich off the henequen trade built their opulent homes.

 Today, a number of these homes now serve as museums.
 Among them is the beautiful Palacio Cantón, which now functions as the Regional Anthropology Museum.
 Unfortunately, it was closed during my visit.

 Aside from Quinta Montes Molina, which we’ll cover shortly, other house museums include Casas Gemelas and El Minaret.
 And at the end of the avenue, you’ll encounter the iconic Monumento a la Patria.